mjameeel/finetuning_mT5_for_english_to_hausa_translation/README.md

 # Fine-Tuning mT5 for English–Hausa Translation

-This repository contains an end-to-end implementation of **fine-tuning the multilingual T5 (mT5) model for English to Hausa machine translation**, along with a simple **Streamlit web application** for inference.
+This repository contains an implementation of **fine-tuning the multilingual T5 (mT5) model for English to Hausa machine translation**, along with an inference.

 The project demonstrates how to prepare a bilingual dataset, fine-tune a pretrained sequence-to-sequence transformer using the Hugging Face ecosystem, and deploy the resulting model for real-world usage.